Dynamical Tidal Response of Schwarzschild Black Holes: Scalar dynamical response running

 for some integer $n$.
 Recall that our modest goal here is to simply extract the $\ell$-dependent coefficient of the term that in~\eqref{eq:psi2GreenInt} scales as $\log(x)/x^{\ell+1}$ at large $x$; all terms with different scaling in $x$---or with no logarithm---will be ignored in what follows.
 For instance, explicitly evaluating the integral~\eqref{eq:in} for $n=0$ shows that no such $\log(x)/x^{\ell+1}$ is present, so it can be disregarded.
 Let us thus assume $n>0$.
 From a straightforward integration by parts, we can write: \be

 \ee where we have introduced the polynomials

 Using the integral representation of the hypergeometric function, we can write each piece contributing to the last term of~\eqref{inintegrals} as

 with $m$ a non-negative integer.\footnote{In~\eqref{eq:intF21}, the lower bound in the integral (which we chose to be $1$ for convenience) is completely immaterial, as this simply amounts to a redefinition of the integration constants in~\eqref{eq:psi2GreenInt}.
 Note that no $\log(x)/x^{\ell+1}$ scaling is contained in the homogeneous solutions of~\eqref{eq:Sch_IZO2}.} From the properties of the hypergeometric function, each of these terms is of the form $\text{pol}_1(x)+\text{pol}_2(x)\times\log(x)$, at large $x$, where $\text{pol}_1(x)$ and $\text{pol}_2(x)$ are generic ordinary polynomials with positive powers of $x$.
 In conclusion, no $\log(x)/x^{\ell+1}$ term results from the $x\rightarrow\infty$ expansion of the $I_n$ integrals~\eqref{inintegrals}, for all $n$.
+The second integral in~\eqref{eq:psi2GreenInt-2} can also be computed: